zoe1337/Glimpse/README.md

-# Wilber
+# Glimpse

-Wilber is a downstream fork of the GNU Image Manipulation Program.
+Glimpse is a downstream fork of the GNU Image Manipulation Program.

-## What is different about Wilber?
+## What is different about Glimpse?
 For now, not a lot!
-The main aim currently is to provide a downstream fork of the GNU Image Manipulation Program that has a less offensive name.
+The initial aim is to provide a downstream fork of the GNU Image Manipulation Program that has a less offensive name.

 Issue that got dismissed: https://gitlab.gnome.org/GNOME/gimp/issues/3617